neyona/webpack-boilerplate-Fall-2019/README.md

 yarn start

 Sometimes it will not start without yarn run dev being run first.
 Sometimes yarn start is all that was needed.
 I also ran the command 'yarn audit' when building the webpack to see if the packages are up to date and running well.

+My other sites are underwaterfortunes.com, neyonajones.com, and monsterdreamsbook.com